Searches for CE{\nu}NS and Physics beyond the Standard Model using Skipper-CCDs at CONNIE

 \subsection{Data quality criteria}

-To establish a set of selection criteria for defining good-quality data, the performance of three parameters was analysed: the readout noise, the single-electron event rate and the number of flagged pixels in the global masks.
-The analysis was performed using only reactor-off data in order to establish a maximum limit for the parameters and exclude potentially compromised images.
+To establish a set of data quality criteria, the performance of three parameters was analysed: the readout noise, the single-electron event rate and the number of flagged pixels in the global mask.
+The analysis was performed using only reactor-off data in order to avoid experimenter's bias.

-The readout noise is the fluctuation added by the output amplifiers, while the single-electron events~\cite{SENSEI:2021hcn} are caused by spurious charge accumulated in the pixels due to spontaneous thermal emission or dark current, Cherenkov and recombination photons~\cite{Du:2020ldo} or clock-induced charge~\cite{SENSEI:2021hcn}.
-Both the noise and the rate of single-electron events of each image are calculated during the data processing, and continuously monitored during data taking, together with the local gain.
-The procedure to compute the noise and single-electron rate is analogous to the one in the analysis of standard CCDs~\cite{CONNIE2022}, by calculating the two parameters independently from the overscan and active regions, respectively.
-In order to exclude from the calculation pixels with large charges that do not represent sources of single-electron events, in addition to applying the SRE mask, all pixels with more than 5\,e$^-$ and a halo of 10 pixels around each are excluded from the active region in the calculation, leaving contributions from mostly pixels with 0 and 1 electrons.
+The readout noise is the fluctuation added by the output amplifiers, while the single-electron events~\cite{SENSEI:2021hcn} correspond to charges caused by a combination of different processes such as spontaneous thermal emission or dark current, Cherenkov and recombination photons~\cite{Du:2020ldo} or clock-induced charge or spurious charge~\cite{SENSEI:2021hcn}.
+Both the noise and the rate of single-electron events of each image are calculated during the data processing and continuously monitored, together with the gain.

+The procedure to compute the noise and single-electron rate is analogous to the one in the analysis of standard CCDs~\cite{CONNIE2022}, and calculates the two parameters independently from the overscan and active regions, respectively.
+In addition to applying the SRE mask, all pixels with more than 5\,e$^-$ and their 10 adjacent pixels in all directions are excluded from the active region in the calculation, leaving contributions from mostly pixels with 0 and 1 electron.

 Figure~\ref{fig:perfromance} shows the readout noise and single-electron-event rate distributions of one Skipper-CCD\@.
-The mean readout noise of the reactor-off data set is measured to be ($0.150\pm 0.007$)\,e$^-$.
-In order to exclude the outlier noisy images, only the ones with noise below 0.17\,e$^-$ are kept in the subsequent analysis.
+The mean readout noise of the reactor-off dataset is measured to be ($0.150\pm 0.007$)\,e$^-$.
+In order to exclude the outlier noisy images, only those with noise below 0.17\,e$^-$ are retained in the subsequent analysis.
 The single-electron rate is obtained as ($0.045\pm 0.021$)\,e$^-$/pix/day.
-Since single-electron events can interfere significantly in the background rates, a cut is chosen to reduce these background sources, by keeping images with single-electron rate of less than 0.14\,e$^-$/pix/day.
+Since single-electron events can interfere significantly in the background rates, images are required to have single-electron rate of less than 0.14\,e$^-$/pix/day.
 Lastly, to ensure a good spatial coverage, images with more than 25\% of masked pixels in the active region were excluded from the analysis.
 The effect of the data quality cuts is a reduction of 2.9\% (5.6\%) in the reactor-off (on) data sample.